 Smart Video Doorbells with video analytics keep users’ homes safer

-Video analytics is AI technology that automatically analyzes video content for specific tasks such as reading vehicle license plates, identifying moving objects, and performing Face Recognition.
+Smart Video Doorbell Analytics is a video analytics feature powered by AI Technology for specific tasks such as reading vehicle license plates, identifying moving objects, and performing Face Recognition.

 The popularity of Smart Video Doorbells among Smart Home and security devices is considerably high even though Smart Video Doorbells have only been on the market for a short time compared to other products in these categories.